Skip to main content

 Bid procedures and stalking horse.
 The debtor filed a bid procedures motion on June 14, 2023.
 IL CCRC, LLC was identified as the stalking horse bidder under an asset purchase agreement filed September 15, 2023, with a cash purchase price of approximately $33 million plus additional future financial commitments.

-Closing.
-The sale closed on January 3, 2024.
-Total cash consideration exceeded $35.5 million, excluding a $2 million set-aside for former residents and approximately $626,000 for accrued paid time off obligations transferred to IL CCRC, LLC.
 The sale proceeds represented approximately 27% of the ~$131.6 million in outstanding bond obligations, ensuring that bondholders would face a substantial shortfall even before administrative expenses.
 FVS's status as a Medicare-certified CCRC added regulatory complexity to the transaction, requiring coordination with the Illinois Department of Public Health and state CCRC regulators prior to the transfer of operations.
+The buyer committed to transitioning the campus from a majority entrance-fee model to a rental community.
 Separately, a parcel known as the Huntley Property sold for approximately $450,000, closing January 31, 2024.

 Morrison Management Specialists dispute.
 Morrison Management Specialists objected to cure amounts and to the sale itself.
 After the court overruled its sale objection on December 15, 2023, Morrison filed a notice of appeal to the district court.